+Aluminum foil hacks extend to the great outdoors, too!
 To keep hungry insects away from your cucumbers and other vegetables, mix strips of aluminum foil with your garden mulch.
 As a bonus benefit, the foil will reflect light back up onto your plants.

-Improvise a Frying Pan
+Improvise a frying pan

 If you don’t feel like lugging a frying pan along on your next camping trip you can form your own by centering a forked stick over two-layers of heavy-duty aluminum foil.
 Wrap the edges of the foil tightly around the forked branches, while leaving some slack in the foil between the forks.
 Invert the stick and depress the centre to hold food for frying.